smcmahon35/WorkoutApp/README.md

 # WorkoutApp
-This project focuses on using a Java Backend, HTML/JSP frontend, and a MySQL database to create a web application where people can upload workouts and view other peoples uploaded workouts.
-Communication to and from the database uses the Hibernate framework and uses the Bootstrap framework for HTML styling.
+This application creates a way for anyone to upload there favorite workout for others to see.
+Users can also view exercises that are posted by other users.
+Once a workout is posted by a user from the recommend page it is now on the website forever for anyone to view.